knative/docs/docs/serving/istio-authorization.md

----
-title: "Enabling requests to Knative services when additional authorization policies are enabled"
-weight: 25
-type: "docs"
----

 # Enabling requests to Knative services when additional authorization policies are enabled

 Knative Serving system pods, such as the activator and autoscaler components, require access to your deployed Knative services.